-Kaga textile's elegant and delicate patterns are enhanced by the distinctive gradation from the contoured edges to the center of each motif, as well as the mushi-kui (literally "wormholes"), which startlingly dare to depict flawed and dying leaves.
-The itome nori dyeing technique is another important feature of Kaga textile involving creating patterns with dye resistant glue to draw designs which will be washed out after dyeing.
-This creates beautiful white lines that enhance the effect of the whole design.
+The craft's delicate patterns are enhanced by the distinctive gradation from the edges to the center of each motif or a design that depicts mushi-kui (worm eaten), or dying leaves, adding realism.
+The itome nori dyeing technique is another important feature of the craft, involving creating patterns with dye resistant glue to draw designs which will be washed out after dyeing.
+This creates beautiful white borders that enhance the effect of the whole design.

 Kaga textile was named after the founder of its dyeing technique, Yuzensai MIYAZAKI (1688-1703) who began yuzen dyeing in Kyoto and spent his final years in Kanazawa.
-Kaga textiles techniques rapidly developed under his mentorship and the patronage of its flourishing from Kaga domain.
-The typical Kaga textile still left the design featuring with samurai culture since it was preferred in the fabulously wealthy samurai culture of Kaga as they had a yield harvest of one million koku of rice (enough to feed one million people for one year).
+Kaga textiles techniques rapidly developed under his mentorship and the patronage of the wealthy Kaga domain.
+Today, Kaga textiles has a subtle samurai style because historically it was developed within the incredibly wealthy samurai culture of Kaga, which had a yield harvest of one million koku (traditional unit of volume) of rice.

-Kaga was originally a production region of silk and hemp blessed with several rivers and waterways supplying the copious amounts of water required for the washing process of yuzen dyeing.
+Kaga was originally a production region of silk and hemp because it was blessed with several rivers and waterways that can supply the copious amounts of water required for the washing process of yuzen dyeing.

 Around the mid-17th century, all the dying techniques were gathered together and collectively known as Kaga no okunizome.
-Then in the mid-Edo period, Yuzensai MIYAZAKI from Kyoto learned those techniques as a basis of his craft and established the current Kaga textiles craft.
+Then in the mid-Edo period (1603-1868), Yuzensai MIYAZAKI from Kyoto learned the techniques as a basis of his craft and established the current Kaga textiles craft.

-Although despite of quicker and easier methods to produce designs with machinery is valued today, Kaga textile process still sticks to the traditional handwork and many artists and craftsmen are still upholding the traditional techniques and skills.
+Although quicker methods of producing designs, like machinery, are valued today, the Kaga textile process continues to use traditional handwork with many artists and craftsmen still upholding the traditional techniques and skills.
 Those traditions are kept to produce these stunningly beautiful fabric artworks.

 General Production Process

 - 1. The design Artisans use the tradition of Kaga textile to design new patterns and motifs.
-This process is one of the most painstaking ones for the artisans as it requires to design picturesque patterns and colors to capture the beauty of the nature of Kanazawa within deep thought of the wearers, their generations and the looks of a piece.
+This process is one of the most painstaking ones for the artisans because it requires the design of picturesque patterns and colors to capture the beauty of the nature of Kanazawa while also imaging the wearer, the wearer's age, and the final look of a piece.

-- 2. Basting Undyed fabrics are cut into kimono sections such as the sleeves, collar and body, ready to baste.
-Fabrics are high quality silks such as tango chirimen from Kyoto, hama chirimen from the city of Nagahama, Shiga prefecture, and another kind from Ishikawa prefecture.
+- 2. Basting Undyed fabrics are cut into kimono sections such as the sleeves, collar, and body, ready to baste, or make quick, temporary stitching intended to be removed.
+Fabrics are high quality silks such as silk crepe from Kyoto, hard twine yarn silk from the city of Nagahama, Shiga prefecture, and a silk from Ishikawa prefecture.

 - 3. Rough sketching Rough sketches are placed on a glass covered table with lighting from the underside.
-The basted undyed fabric is laid on top, and the sketches transferred to the fabric in fine lines with a brush.
-Another technique is to draw rough sketches directly on undyed fabric aobana (dayflower sap) which disappears after washing in a later process.
-Artisans resolutely uphold tradition and stick to hand drawing in particular although it is a complex and time consuming procedure.
+The basted undyed fabric is laid on top and the sketches transferred to the fabric in fine lines with a brush.
+Another technique is to draw rough sketches directly on undyed fabric using aobana (dayflower sap) which disappears after washing during a later step.
+Artisans resolutely uphold tradition and stick to hand drawing even though it is a complex and time consuming procedure.

-- 4. Gluing Using a special cylindrical tool, selected underdrawn lines are drawn with a type of printing glue called itome-nori.
-The glue is dye-resistant and after dying the lines will stand out in white, giving a sharp delineation to the edges.
+- 4. Gluing Using a special cylindrical tool, outlines of the rough sketch are drawn with a type of printing glue called itome-nori.
+The glue is dye-resistant and after dyeing the lines will stand out in white, giving a sharp delineation to the edges.

 - 5. Undercoating

-A coat of watery soybean broth (gojiru) or diluted funori glue is applied to the reverse side of the fabrics, which are then dried on a fire.
-In this process, aobana is washed away, and the itome nori is more firmly attached to the fabric.
+A coat of watery soybean broth (gojiru) or diluted glue made of seaweed funori is applied to the reverse side of the fabrics, which are then dried on a fire.
+During this step, aobana, dayflower sap that was used to draw a rough sketch, is washed away, and the itome nori or printing glue is more firmly attached to the fabric.

-- 6. Coloring A variety of dyes based on the traditional five colors of Kaga textiles (Kaga gosai) are used to color the designs and motifs.
-The artisan uses a paint brush and a small flat brush to apply color before steaming the fabric to fix the colors and also prevent the dyes from soaking into the glue in the next process called nakaume.
+- 6. Coloring A variety of dyes based on the traditional five colors of Kaga textiles (called Kaga gosai): indigo, khaki, green, dark reddish purple, and deep red, are used to color the designs and motifs.
+The artisan uses a paint brush and a small flat brush to apply color before steaming the fabric to fix the colors and prevent the dyes from soaking into the glue in the next step called nakaume.

-- 7. Pasting In preparation for the next process jizome, a glue made from glutinous rice fills the whole patterns.
-It is to prevent the ground colors to seep into the newly painted areas and to keep the colors fresh and vibrant.
+- 7. Pasting In preparation for the next process jizome or texture dyeing, a glue made from glutinous rice fills in the patterns.
+It is to prevent the ground colors from seeping into the newly painted areas and to keep the colors fresh and vibrant.

-Spreading ground colors evenly requires many years of experience and high skills.
+Spreading the base colors evenly requires high skill and many years of experience.

-- 9. Main steaming Once the ground colors have dried, fabrics are placed in a steaming box to swell the fibers and allow the dye to thoroughly permeate more into the fabric, which is to fix the color better.
+- 9. Steaming thorougly Once the base colors have dried, fabrics are placed in a steaming box to swell the fibers and allow the dye to thoroughly permeate, adhering the color in the fabric.

-- 10. Washing Traditionally finished fabrics were washed in natural flowing river water to remove the glue and excess dye and this was famous as a signature event of Kanazawa called yuzen nagashi.
+- 10. Washing Traditionally finished fabrics were washed in natural flowing river water to remove the glue and excess dye.
+This process was famous as a signature event of Kanazawa called yuzen nagashi or yuzen washing.
 Today, washing mostly takes place in artificial watercourses located in the dyeing complex.

-This time honored process is still handmade with traditional methods by artisans and every detail of the delicate colors, lines and shapes are deeply imbued with their passion.
+This time-honored production process is still handmade with traditional methods by artisans and so every detail of the colors, lines, and shapes are deeply imbued with their passion.